International Cultural Relations Council

 = provide a regular international news digest of trends and developments in countries' international cultural relations actions, including cultural investments, initiatives, priority areas, as well as methods of engagement and outreach

-= create a high-level, neutral meeting space for global dialogue and knowledge-building among leading national arts and culture organizations who play a central role in shaping public understanding of a country's cultural narrative, identity and values
+= create a high-level, neutral meeting space for global dialogue and knowledge-building among organizations interested in the role of culture in international relations

 Recent additions from our contributing experts

 Peter T. Chang (26, Oct.
 2018), "Amid growing suspicion of Beijing, the world needs the wisdom of Chinese scholarship – and so does China", South China Morning Post, online.